carpentries-incubator/hpc-intro/_episodes/01-tooling.md

 The three dashes that start the header *must* be the first three characters in the file: even a single space before them will make [Jekyll][jekyll] ignore the file.

-Jekyll requires the header to be formatted as [YAML][yaml], which provides Booleans, numbers, character strings, lists, and dictionaries of name/value pairs.
+The header must be formatted as [YAML][yaml], and may contain Booleans, numbers, character strings, lists, and dictionaries of name/value pairs.
 Values from the header are referred to in the page as `page.variable`.

+> ## Back in the Day...
+>
+> The previous version of our template did not rely on Jekyll,
+> but instead required authors to build HTML on their desktops
+> and commit that to the lesson repository's `gh-pages` branch.
+> This allowed us to use whatever mix of tools we wanted for creating HTML (e.g., [Pandoc][pandoc]),
+> but complicated the common case for the sake of uncommon cases,
+> and didn't model the workflow we want learners to use.

 ## Configuration

-[Jekyll][jekyll] also reads values from a configuration file called `_config.yml`, which are referred to in the page as `site.variable`.
+[Jekyll][jekyll] also reads values from a configuration file called `_config.yml`, which are referred to in pages as `site.variable`.
 The [lesson template]({{ site.template_repo }}) does *not* include `_config.yml`,
 since each lesson will change some of its value, which would result in merge collisions each time the lesson was updated from the template.